 There are many different filter types for landscape photography, notably polarizing filters, graduated filters and neutral density filters; though not all are quite as essential today with digital imaging and the best photo editing software.

 The most expendable filter type is the graduated filter.
-These are designed to tone down bright skies for a more balanced exposure with the landscape, but as long as you take care to choose an exposure that doesn’t blow out the sky (raw files will give you more leeway), it’s easier to do that later in software than it is to try to juggle handfuls of filters.
+These are designed to tone down bright skies for a more balanced exposure with the landscape, but as long as you choose an exposure that doesn’t blow out the sky (raw files will give you more leeway); it’s easier to do that later in software than it is to try to juggle handfuls of filters.

 Polarizing filters are more useful, but not always essential.
 They are known for making blue skies richer and deeper, but you need to watch out with wide-angle lenses because the polarizing effect will not be even across the sky.
-This is something else that’s often easier in software.
+This is another thing that’s easier handled with software.

 However, polarizing filters can also cut reflections from vegetation and water, increasing overall saturation and making the bottoms of rivers and lakes, for example, more visible.
 This is an optical effect you can’t reproduce digitally.